For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Emerging trends discussed include the role of alpha-synuclein and how this remains a growing area of focus, drug repurposing, providing ‘fertilizer’ to dopamine cells such as in the GDNF trials, stem cell-derived dopamine replacement, and gene therapy.
+Emerging trends discussed include the role of alpha-synuclein, drug repurposing, providing ‘fertilizer’ to dopamine cells such as in GDNF trials, stem cell-derived dopamine replacement, and gene therapy.

 15:55 minutes - Professor Roger Barker, Professor of Clinical Neuroscience, University of Cambridge.

 Recombinant monoclonal antibodies for Parkinson's disease research

 Get reproducible, batch-to-batch consistency using recombinant monoclonal antibodies for your PD research.
 These are some of our best selling products.

 |ab138501||ELISA, Flow Cytometry, ICC/IF, IHC-P, IP, WB||Hu, Drosophila melanogaster|